bazukas/obs-linuxbrowser/README.md

 You don't need to build the plugin if you downloaded a binary release, instructions below are for people who want to compile the plugin themselves.

-Note from current maintainer: Because of lack of time and interest I don't plan on providing binary releases anymore.
-Last available release works with newer OBS versions and shouldn't break.
-If you need functionality that has been added since the last release, you can build the plugin using instructions below.

 # Building

 ## Building CEF